S

 SO-DIMM

 Small Outline Dual In-line Memory Module.
-A DRAM circuit card with 72, 144, 200, 204, 256, or 262 flat contacts in paired sets on both sides of the bottom edge, derived for notebook PCs from the larger DIMM.
-Like the DIMM, the SO-DIMM has unbuffered ECC (usually denoted SO-UDIMM or SO-CDIMM) and registered (SO-RDIMM) versions for special applications.
+A DRAM circuit card with 72, 144, 200, 204, 260, or 262 flat contacts in paired sets on both sides of the bottom edge, derived for notebook PCs from the larger DIMM.
+Like the DIMM, the SO-DIMM has unbuffered ECC (usually denoted SO-UDIMM or SO-CDIMM) and registered (SO-RDIMM) versions for special applications, and CSODIMM for improved stability at the high signaling frequencies used for DDR5.

 72-contact – Measures 2.375" × 1" (height varies), and has 36 contacts on each side, with no separating notch.
 Used for 32-bit FPM DRAM or EDO DRAM.